 Perhaps you live in a single-parent household and money is tight, or you have a parent who's unable to work for some reason, and you want to work to help your struggling family.
 Whatever the reason that's sparked your desire to enter the workforce, you need to find out what restrictions you face in the workplace.
 Although minors can work, they can't perform all jobs, and they might be limited to working just certain hours.

-How Old Do You Have to Be to Work?
+How Old You Have to Be to Work

 With some exceptions, federal child labor laws state that the minimum age to work is 14, and the same is the case in Nebraska.
-But child labor laws in each state may also indicate the minimum age to work and which permits are needed, so if you relocate elsewhere, you may face different regulations.
-However, when there is a conflict between federal and state laws, the more restrictive law will apply.
+Child labor laws in each state may also indicate the minimum age to work and which permits are needed, so if you relocate elsewhere, you may face different regulations.
+When there is a conflict between federal and state laws, the more restrictive law will apply.
 The good news is that state laws generally line up with federal law, as far as minimum legal working age is concerned.

 If you're under 14 and want to earn some cash, there's still hope.
-Child labor laws generally don't forbid youth your age from babysitting, delivering newspapers, working as golf caddies or doing yard work that doesn't require power-driven machines.
-So, until you're of age, you might have to get by on this kind of work before you can serve in the variety of roles full-fledged teenagers can.
+Child labor laws generally don't forbid youth your age from babysitting, delivering newspapers, working as golf caddies, or doing yard work that doesn't require power-driven machines.
+Until you're of age, you might have to get by on this kind of work before you can serve in the variety of roles full-fledged teenagers can.

-Children younger than 16 years old may not be employed in dangerous jobs that may result in serious bodily injury or death or that adversely affects their health.
-They may also not work in jobs in which their morals may be depraved.
+Children younger than 16 years old may not be employed in dangerous jobs that may result in serious bodily injury or death or that adversely affect their health.
+They may also not work in jobs in which their morals may be deprived.